The Law of Personal Injury and Wrongful Death

 How Long Do I Have to Bring a Personal Injury and Wrongful Death Claim

-There is no an easy answer to this question because it depends on the type of case and where it occurred.
-For example, Florida has a four-year limitation period for auto accidents resulting in physical injury, but a two-year limitation period for auto accidents resulting in death.
-If the accident was caused by a governmental entity, there are claims procedures that must be filed six months before a lawsuit is filed, and also there is a maximum limitation period of three years.
+There is no an easy answer to this question because it depends on the type of case and which state it occurred.
+For example, if an auto accident occurred in Pensacola, Florida, then the injured person would have four-years to file a lawsuit for injuries not resulting in death, but a two-year limitation period if the auto accident caused death.
+If the car accident was caused by a governmental entity, there are claims procedures that must be filed six months before a lawsuit is filed, and also there is a maximum limitation period of three years.
 In professional negligence cases resulting in injuries or death, the limitation period in Florida can be as short as two-years and again there are certain claims procedures that must be followed before the lawsuit can be filed.

 The most important thing is that you immediately seek legal advice when you become aware of a potential injury, even if you decide not to hire a lawyer.
 We will provide you a confidential and free consult, even if you decide not to hire us.
 This way you at least can determine your rights, and how long you have to pursue those rights.